O1ahmad/ansible-role-ansible/README.md

 #### Uninstall

-Remove both package and archive installations as well as managed Ansible configs, returning the target host to its configured state prior to application of this role (e.g. can be useful for recycling configuration settings during system upgrades).
+Remove both package and archive installations as well as managed Ansible configs returning the target host to its configured state prior to application of this role (e.g. can be useful for recycling configuration settings during system upgrades).

 _The following variable(s) can be customized to manage this uninstall process:_